Russia says wants Syria elections, ready to help Free Syrian Army

 ”If Russia is serious about a solution it must force out Assad and his gang, and work to secure a peaceful political transition of power,” he said

 Russia’s planes have flown 934 sorties and destroyed 819 militant targets in Syria since the start of its operation on Sept.
-30, the defense ministry said on Saturday.
+30, the defence ministry said on Saturday.

 Lavrov, whose interview was recorded on Thursday but only released on Saturday, called Washington’s refusal to coordinate its Syria campaign with Moscow “a big mistake.”